1 What the County Council offers

 9 Contact us

-If you need help or advice, please contact the West Sussex Bus Pass Information helpline.
-The helpline is open between 9.00am and 4.00pm Monday to Friday.
-Please leave a message if you call outside of these hours and we will return your call.
+If you need help or advice contact the West Sussex Bus Pass Information helpline.
+The helpline is open 9.00am-4.00pm, Monday-Friday.

-If you find a bus pass or it is no longer required, for example, if the pass holder has passed away, please return it with a covering note.
+If you find a bus pass, or have a pass that is no longer required (for example, if the pass holder has passed away), please return it to us with a covering note.